springload/wagtailembedder/README.md

 For each of your models registered as a wagtail.wagtailsnippets create an html file to render the template inside a RichText field.
 Example: if we have a ```SocialMediaLink``` snippet in our ```core``` app we need to create a template in ```core/templates/snippets/social_media_link.html```

-If no template is defined then nothing will be outputted in the frontend when rendering a RichText field, don't be a dick and write some nice templates.
+If no template is defined then an exception will be raised in the frontend when rendering a RichText field with the embedded snippet in it.
+Play nice and write some templates for your snippets.

 Templates names will match snippets models names replacing capital letters with underscores, Wagtail style.